mosse-security/mcsi-library/docs/articles/2022/07/what-is-social-media-osint/what-is-social-media-osint.md

 (what-is-social-media-osint)=
 # What is Social Media OSINT

-In this blog post, we will make an introduction to social networks OSINT, and define what is SOCMINT.
-We will also discuss whether social media content is OSINT or not, and how social networks OSINT is valuable.
+Most people are familiar with the term "OSINT" (Open Source Intelligence), but what about "Social Media OSINT"?
+Social Media OSINT is the process of using public social media platforms to gather information about a person, place, or thing.
+In this blog post, we'll introduce you to the basics of Social Media OSINT and some of the best ways to benefit from social media contents.

 ## Introduction